davla/prime-services/README.md

 separated from the HTTP Server boilerplate code.
 Once again, the requests are processed in a serial fashion, in the same thread where they are received.

+No input validation is performed in the REST service itself, so that the validation logic is not duplicated.
+All the errors come from the `PrimesBackend` actor, and are then mapped to appropriate HTTP status codes (e.g. invalid inputs are reported as "401 Bad Request").

 The separation of the REST routes also eases unit testing: first, by making it possible to test the REST logic directly, without having to deal with the HTTP server glue code; second by allowing dependency injection of the gRPC client,